romenrg/genetic-startups/README.md

 # Genetic Startups
 > An application, based on Genetic Algorithms, representing possible lives of startups.
-The algorithm improves startup paths over generations, to achieve the most successful outcome possible in the given map.
+The algorithm improves startup choices over generations, to achieve the most successful outcome possible; in a map where investors, product launches, team members, sad news and sales, among other options, appear.

 ## Introduction: Genetic Algorithms